 About Jessie Field Shambaugh, Author of A Mothers Prayer

 Jessie Field Shambaugh, the author of A Mothers Prayer, was a teacher who inspired rural children.

 Jessie Field graduated from Tabor College in 1903, and began teaching at Goldenrod School in Fremont Township, Page County.
 There she organized the boys’ and girls’ clubs that became the models for the 4-H Club movement in the United States.
 Read more from The University of Iowa.

-Here’s a scanned image of the prayer from a publication I found it in, in my late grandmother’s collection.
+Here’s a scanned image of the prayer from a publication I found it in.
 Click on it for a larger view.